stefs92/AlphaGomoku/Final.md

 After training our neural networks on a dataset of Gomoku games and setting up the code that would run self-play, we seemed to be in a good place.
 However, the computational complexity of the task ahead of us proved to be a significant difficulty.
 AlphaZero algorithm runs a number of game simulations (in AphaGo's case, around 1000) at each game step in order to determine which move to make.
 Furthermore, their game agent has spent a human equivalent of several thousand years playing Go.
 On the other hand, due to the fact that we are running an unparallelized Python code, a single simulation takes of the order of a minute to complete.
 So, we have decided to take a step back and think of some other ways we can improve our understanding of Gomoku and related games through deep learning.

-Prof. Potter has let us know that, since Connect-4 is a solved game, there exists a dataset containing the (exact) winner information for board states in Connect-4.
+Prof. Potter has let us know that, since Connect-4 is a solved game, there exists a great dataset that might be worthwhile for us to explore.
 This dataset, due to Dr. John Tromp, contains winner information for a full set of 8-token board states in which neither player has won yet.
-Since we were curious how good machine learning can be in capturing this information, we decided to go ahead and train a neural net to predict a winner given board state.
+Since we were curious how good machine learning can be in capturing this information, we decided to go ahead and train a neural net to predict a winner given a board state.
 This is similar to the analysis we've done for Gomoku, but this time we had an advantage of starting from a clean dataset for an exactly solved game.

-After tinkering a little bit with our neural net architecture, we found that going deeper and adding a number of convolutional modules with skip connections leads to a slightly better performance over the simple neural network we used for Gomoku.
+After applying the same CNN architecture from previous two blog posts (inspired by [1]), we managed to squeeze some extra accuracy out of our model by going deeper and applying skip connections, in the spirit of AlphaZero architecture from [2].
+Our best-performing model consisted of a stack of 15 residual blocks, each of the follwing architecture,

 Our final model architecture ...
 Our residual block consisted of two convolutional layers separated by dropout and batch normalization.